-As a European Business graduate (1990: BA Hons) I enjoyed a long career in the travel industry where I gained many years experience managing, coaching and training individuals in the work place.
-This proved to be an excellent foundation for my second career in counselling and psychotherapy which I first embarked upon in 2010.
-Having qualified as a Humanistic Psychotherapeutic Counsellor in 2016, and a Master of Science in Psychotherapy in 2018, I have spent the last few years working as a Psychotherapist in private practice.
-Along the way I have worked for a variety of local charities and counselling agencies including Breakeven, based in Brighton, where for several years I assisted clients struggling with gambling addiction.
+I began my training as a therapist in 2010.
+My growing interest in this area was born out of a long-standing curiosity about my own general sense of unease in the world, and a deeply personal search for autonomy and meaning.
+My immersion in the academic world of personal growth and development represented a significant, and immeasurably helpful, turning point in my own journey.
+Having qualified as a Humanistic Psychotherapeutic Counsellor (PG Dip) in 2016, and a Master of Science in Psychotherapy (MSc) in 2018, I have spent the last few years working as a psychotherapist in private practice.
+I have also worked for a variety of local charities and counselling agencies including Breakeven, based in Brighton, where for several years I assisted clients struggling with gambling addiction.

 A key advantage of being a mature therapist (I am 53 years old) is the humility and wisdom I have gained through an examination of my own life.
 I first had to make sense of painful experiences and learn how to honour my own truth.
 I leant heavily on existential notions of freedom of choice and personal responsibility.
 I began to understand the importance of balancing the need to steer my own ship with the need to accept that there is much in life I cannot control.
 I then turned to various spiritual teachings to help me connect more deeply to the people and natural world around me.
 I finally emerged as a more grounded and integrated individual with a renewed sense of aliveness.
 An important aspect of my learning has been to acknowledge and embrace my own lunacy.
 In the words of philosopher, Alain de Botton, we are all a bit mad!
 We are not the reasonable, rational beings we like to think we are.
 The unconscious dimension of our existence, and our innate emotionality, dispose us to all kinds of unhelpful, if not idiotic and disastrous, acting out.
 Humility and a sense of humour have helped me come to terms with this along the way!